Why crosstabs and reporting need to fit together

 The main reason for the move to some level of automation of reporting is the simple fact that ‘online’ means faster everything.
 Fieldwork is quicker, so analysis and reporting need to be quicker.
 And, now, 30 years later than it could have been for offline reporting, both online and offline reporting are beginning to be handled more efficiently.

 The speed at which some online survey systems can turn survey data into online reports, even when the outputs are quite basic, has changed mindsets.
-Further, the new software product, Iris, has made the presentation of survey data as online dashboards within the budget of many projects.
+Further, The CYS Platform has made the presentation of survey data as online dashboards within the budget of many projects.
 These belated developments in reporting research data have thankfully changed the thinking of research buyers for surveys using paper questionnaires, CAPI or CATI for fieldwork.
 So, let’s look at where the industry is with offline reporting.

 It is true to say that getting from cross tabulations to a PowerPoint presentation may not be as easy as it sounds.
 Some software packages like Snap link these two parts of the process together in one software system, but if you want to produce your tables in a specialist tabulation software program and then produce a report in PowerPoint, it may not be so easy.
 Here’s the main reasons: